Charter Arms Bulldog: Ammunition

 With most ammunition types the muzzle velocity tends to be between 705 and 1000 feet per second (215 and 305 meters per second, respectively).

-For self-defense the Blazer 200 gr Gold Dot is, apparently, the load of choice for the Bulldog.
+For self-defense the Blazer 200 gr Gold Dot is, apparently, the load of choice for one user's Bulldog.

 If the Bulldog is used to hunt, the most effective ammo is, reportedly, the 240- or 250 gr SWC.

 With this bullet type, the shot is very powerful and has a strong penetration, but the recoil can easily be handled.
 Other ammo types are weaker or provide too much recoil.

 Models

 Five models of the Bulldog have been produced, allowing customers to choose between: .44 Special and .357 Magnum cartridges, gun lengths of 7.2 inches (184 mm) and 6.7 inches (171 mm) and barrel lengths of either 2.5 inches (64 mm) or 2.2 inches (56 mm).

 All Bulldog models have a cylinder of five shots.

 As of 2007, Charter Arms only offers its 14420, 74420 and 74421 versions.
 Charter's Police Undercover could be considered a Bulldog variant because it is produced with the same frame model but its caliber is different and it was built to resemble the Undercover by Charter.